libvips/php-vips/README.md

 executes at once and in parallel, streaming the image from source to destination in a set of small fragments.

+## TODO

+- Needs a refs system for newFromMemory etc.

+- More robust startup, and a better error message for lib not found or FFI disabled.

+- Move some stuff from Init to Config or Utils.

+- Read and check the whole diff.

+- Rewrite the enum generator in php.

+- Check docs.

+### After merge

+- Add source/target API

+- Add progress callbacks etc.

+- Add mutable.

 ### Install

 You need to [install the libvips